 - 1. The plastic river running kayaks used in pools are virtually indestructible so there is little worry about damaging the boats. - 2.
 The neoprene sprayskirts will deteriorate from chlorine and need to be rinsed after use but should last several years. - 3.
-The plastic paddles are strong and lightweight and will last a long time. - Students need to be cautioned about running into the sides of the pool to avoid damaging the pool tiles. - 5.
+The plastic paddles are strong and lightweight and will last a long time. - 4.
+Students need to be cautioned about running into the sides of the pool to avoid damaging the pool tiles. - 5.
 Each pool will have their own rules and methods for storing boats and gear, launching boats, and emptying the boats.
 The instructor and pool staff will manage these issues.
-Equipment being brought into the pool from outside may be dirty and can contaminate the pool.
-It is important for any outside equipment to be clean before entering the pool and then washed on the pool deck again before being allowed into the water.
-Best practice is to keep boats in the pool building while in use and to minimize boats entering the pool from outside. - 6.
-There are many ways in which to store the equipment safely at the pool.
-On deck the boats can be stored on racks or vertically against an unused wall secured in racks or tied to the wall.
-Some pools have storage closets for bigger pool equipment and space inside the closets with racks or hangers.
-Boats need to be secured so they cannot tip out and fall on pool patrons.
-Paddles can easily be stacked in a corner or a bin where they can be secured so they don't fall over.